Andy Hug: Early life

 Andreas Hug was born in Zurich, Switzerland on 7 September 1964.
-His father, Arthur, was a Swiss of French and Swiss descent and was a French Foreign Legionnaire.
-He died in Thailand under mysterious circumstances without ever seeing his son.
+His father Arthur was a Swiss of French and Swiss descent and was a French Foreign Legionnaire.
+He died in Thailand under mysterious circumstances without seeing his son.
 Hug's mother, Madelaine Hug-Baumann, was German.
 She was forced to pursue gainful employment.
-Unable to care for Andy, she immediately put him up for adoption and he spent the first three years of his life in an orphanage until his care was taken over by his grandparents along with his brother, Charly, and sister, Fabienne.
+Unable to care for Andy, she put him up for adoption and he spent the first three years of his life in an orphanage until his care was taken over by his grandparents along with his brother, Charly, and sister, Fabienne.
 His grandmother, Fridy, and grandfather, Herrmann Baumann, a bricklayer, raised them in Wohlen in the Canton of Aargau.

 Hug began playing association football competitively at the age of six and went on to represent the Switzerland national under-16 football team.
-However, his home situation also made him a target for bullying and at ten years old, he started practising Kyokushinkai karate at Wohlen karate school under Werner Schenker despite strong opposition from his grandfather initially.
-His grandmother saw the boy's passion for the art and eventually convinced the grandfather to relent.
+His home situation made him a target for bullying and at ten years old, he started practising Kyokushinkai karate at Wohlen karate school under Werner Schenker despite strong opposition from his grandfather initially.
+His grandmother saw his passion for the art and eventually convinced the grandfather to relent.
 By thirteen, he began to show promise as a karateka by winning numerous beginners' karate tournaments and his grandparents eventually forced him to decide between pursuing football and karate, since they were no longer in a position to pay for both.
 He chose karate and at fifteen won the 1979 Swiss Oyama Cup, a national Kyokushin competition.
-Although full contact karate tournaments carried with them a minimum age of twenty, he showed so much potential as one of the country's biggest prospects that the Swiss Karate Federation allowed the teenaged prodigy to compete nonetheless.
+Although full contact karate tournaments carried with them a minimum age of twenty, he showed so much potential as one of the country's biggest prospects that the Swiss Karate Federation allowed Hug to compete nonetheless.

 Following his breakout performance in the Oyama Cup, Hug earned himself a place on the Swiss national Kyokushin team and then became the co-founder of a dojo in Bremgarten aged seventeen.
 He completed his butchery apprenticeship in 1984 and took a job in Wohlen's main wholesale butchery.
-However, his need for time off work regularly to compete in tournaments and occasional injuries which hindered his work performance meant that a shadow was cast over his working relationship and he was released from his contract by mutual agreement in 1986.
+His need for time off work regularly to compete in tournaments and occasional injuries which hindered his work performance meant that a shadow was cast over his working relationship and he was released from his contract by mutual agreement in 1986.